 A ride with a mission

 We all go riding with a ´mission´.
-The key thing that motivate us to go out the door and hit the roads.
+The key thing that motivates us to go out the door and hit the roads.
 It might be hard interval sessions for improving performance.
-Or the joy of socialising with fellow companions, while getting some miles done.
-Or it might be, like in GripGrab staff photographer Martin Paldan´s case, the mission of exploring both new and well known roads, armed with camera and alert senses.
+Or the joy of socializing with fellow companions, while getting some miles done.
+Or it might be, like in GripGrab staff photographer Martin Paldan´s case, the mission of exploring both new and well-known roads, armed with a camera and alert senses.

 “The sweet, humming sound of the 36 mm tyres on the paved road, switches to a grinding, satisfying buzz when hitting the first gravel sections.
 Cars, traffic and urbanity magically dissapears.
 It´s like entering ´Platform nine and three-quarters´ when entering the forest.
 I love that moment and often think about what my roadie friends misses out on.”

 “On my way north, I pass the old airfield.
 An exposed, but atmospheric destination for a variety of cyclists; serious triathletes testing their aero position, cycling clubs training paceline riding and elite riders doing intervals.
 This Saturday it´s desolate.
 Not a soul in sight.
 I quickly snap a few photos and continue onwards.”

 “I consider the weather to be a circumstance – and not a parameter for going/not going.
 There´s an honesty I like about the conditions.
 The quality of my experience is at stake.
 Keeping myself comfortable during a ride is almost like a survival craft – the art of making it through the element´s furor, without losing my motivation along the way. ”